 Starting in the 1980's and up until 1999, the practicalities of assigning refugees to permanent housing in particular locations was handled by the non-profit Danish Refugee Council (DRC).
 As in other Scandinavian countries, low-cost housing is offered to asylum seekers who are granted refugee status in Denmark.
 Our description of the policy in this period summarizes Damm (2005), and the interested reader should read that paper for more detail.
 In the early 1980's, refugees were assigned housing in their preferred location.
-Due to difficulty finding housing, and also because of political pressure to disperse refugees out of major urban support for the importance of history by examining the effect of the collapse of the Western Roman Empire on city locations in Britain and France.
+Due to difficulty finding housing, and also because of political pressure to disperse refugees out of major urban centers, in 1986 the DRC started a policy of conditionally random allocation of refugees to counties.

-&lt;sup>4Sometimes in this literature, the housing will be described as permanent.
+&lt;sup>5Sometimes in this literature, the housing will be described as permanent.
 In Denmark, this often means a rental contract without a time-limit.
 Due to renter protection laws, it is difficult to evict renters as long as they pay their rent.
 A typical rental contract in the spot market has a fixed term, allowing landlords to evict the tenant at the end of the contract.